apiman/apiman.github.io/_blog-src/_posts/2015-05-09-policy-testing.markdown

 `IPolicyTestBackEndService` interface.
 You do that, and we'll use your simulated back end service for the test instead of the echo service!  :)

+What would that look like?
+Something like this:

+{% highlight java %}
+@TestingPolicy(MySimplePolicy.class)
+public class MyTestPolicyTest1 extends ApimanPolicyTest {

+    @Test
+    @Configuration("{}")
+    @BackEndService(MyCustomBackEndServiceImpl.class)
+    public void testGet() throws Throwable {
+        // Send a test HTTP request to the service (resulting in executing the policy).
+        PolicyTestResponse response = send(PolicyTestRequest.build(PolicyTestRequestType.GET, "/some/resource")
+                .header("X-Test-Name", "testGet"));

+        // Now do some assertions on the result!
+        MyCustomBackEndServiceResponseBean entity = response.entity(MyCustomBackEndServiceResponseBean.class);

+        // Do some more assertions here using the entity from above!
+    }

+}
+{% endhighlight %}

 Alright - if you made it this far thanks for reading!!

 /post